jimbucktoo/landingpage/README.md

 # survaid

-Survaid provides a sophisticated mobile data collection toolkit, including a broad array of question types, advanced notification configurations, compliance monitoring, and internal/external device integration.
-Our software is a cross-platform system for collecting information from participants in real-time, over time.
+Survaid is a mobile data collection toolkit, including a vast array of question types, advanced notification configurations, and compliance monitoring.

 ## Technologies